1. Home

 Oh, Mary!

 Directed by Sam Pinkleton, Cole Escola’s hilarious new play has found its way to the Lyceum Theatre.
 Audiences will find their sides hurting from laughing as they watch this comedy about President Abraham Lincoln and his wife Mary.
 It features music by Daniel Kluger and musical arrangements by David Dabbon.
-The show is playing a limited run, so get your tickets now!
+The show is one of the biggest hits on Broadway, so get your tickets now!

 Broadway’s Cultural Impact